 The Data on Weight Regain Is Clear

-The research on what happens when people stop GLP-1 medications is sobering.
-In the STEP 1 trial, participants who discontinued semaglutide after losing an average of 17.3% of their body weight regained most of it within one year.
+The research on what happens when people discontinue GLP-1 receptor agonist therapy is sobering.
+In one major clinical trial, participants who stopped treatment after losing an average of 17.3% of their body weight regained most of it within one year.
 Specifically, they regained about 11.6 percentage points, leaving them with only 5.6% net weight loss from their starting weight.
 That’s approximately two-thirds of the lost weight regained in just one year.

-The SURMOUNT-4 trial with tirzepatide showed even more dramatic results.
-Patients who achieved 20.9% weight loss over 36 weeks were then randomly assigned to either continue the medication or switch to placebo.
-Those who stopped the medication regained 14% of their body weight over the next year, while those who continued lost an additional 5.5%.
+A separate trial of a newer dual-agonist medication showed even more dramatic results.
+Patients who achieved 20.9% weight loss over 36 weeks were then randomly assigned to either continue treatment or switch to placebo.
+Those who stopped regained 14% of their body weight over the next year, while those who continued lost an additional 5.5%.

 It’s Not Just About the Number on the Scale